 That Strange Feeling

 Imagine that you’re working on your computer at your desk or your laptop at a coffee shop.
 Or, maybe you’re on your mobile device like a tablet or smartphone.
 You’ve been working for a few hours, getting into the groove and feeling good about your productivity.
 Suddenly, you feel a headache coming on.
 As you lift your head, you realize you also have some neck pain.
 And, when you stop using your computer or mobile device, you feel a tingling in your fingers.
-Don’t panic just yet, as you’ve just experienced a condition that’s known as “tech neck”.
+Could you be experiencing tech neck?

 Related Post: 5 Reasons You Should Go for a Walk Every Single Day